xiyuy98/stat-992-project/README.md

 ![image](/image/vsp_out_(method2).png)

+#### Contextualize clusters

 After we decided the number of clusters in each network, we applied the best feature function on the results of VSP and the paper-term matrices obtained by tokenizing abstracts.
 In this way, we contextualized our data and gave each cluster a name.

 *Data Collection Method 1*

-For the inCitation network, we find 3 meaningful clusters (see Table 1).
+For the inCitation network, we named the 3 meaningful clusters as:

 * V1: statistics
 * V2: proteomics